Ebuka-martins/flight-booking-project/README.md

 ## Technologies Used
  - [GitHub](https://github.com/) was used to host the code of the website.
  - [Gitpod](https://gitpod.io/) was used as the main tool to write and edit code.

+ ## Acknowlegement
+ - I give Special thanks to my wife Precious Chidimma, my brother John Paul and my parents who has been a great support to me all through this project.
+ - [Vernell Clark](https://github.com/VCGithubCode) is my friend and he has been a great support to me throughout this project.
+ - [Jubril Akolade]() was a great mentor to me throughout this project.
+ -  [Code Institute](https://codeinstitute.net/) tutors and Slack community members for their support and help.
+ -  [Love Running](https://codeinstitute.net/) tutors and Slack community members for their support and help.
+ - [Ovundiano](https://github.com/Ovundiano) was also my friend who has been very supportive to me throughout this project.